basstal/LearnSICP/README.md

 ## Contents

-Requirements.txt dictate py module that used in run.py.
+Requirements.txt dictate the py module that is used in run.py.

 I use run.py to export the ok program to another folder for integration, through copy ok in executing and ignore the copied file in .gitignore.